freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/visual-design/color-theory/index.md

 Color Theory is a practical application of mixing colors and using color to achieve a specific visual effect.

 Colors are used in all sorts of ways.

 The choice of colors in visual display is often constrained by hardware, software running on the hardware, limitations of the human eye and variations on how humans perceive color.

 Limits to choices are also shaped by artificial constraints supplied by a project, such as having to conform to design style and branding.

+A color wheel is the main tool used by designers to specify or locate color.
+Color wheels can include the entire color spectrum or they can be organized by a defined category of colors.

+The four main category of colors, which you might already be familiar with, are Primary Colors, Secondary Colors, Tertiary Colors, Complementary Colors.

 Using color theory can help meet the requirements of projects while maximizing legibility of text and accessibility of content to viewers with different viewing traits or needs.